extratone/bilge/drafts/iPhone 12 Pro Max.md

 - [ ] I finally own the *mid*-capacity option instead of the lowest-capacity option!
 - [ ] The Screen Recording badge is finally subtle!
 - [ ] I see how "threaded replies" work in iMessage now.
+- [ ] I am still sufficiently hung up on the idea of attaching "Pro" (as in "*professional grade*") to the name of a handset, but it at least makes *far* more sense than "PlayStation Pro."
+- [ ] Probably revisit Type to Siri - I just discovered that you can enable "Hey, Siri" support all the time and *leave Type to Siri on*!

 ## External